SHUR1K-N/RARNinja-RAR-Password-Cracking-Utility/README.md

 # RARNinja: The RAR Password Cracking Utility

 ## Description & Usage
-A dictionary attack implementation I created, that takes the following as input:
+A dictionary attack implementation, that takes the following as input:

 - The RAR file to be cracked
 - A dictionary file to be used for the cracking